UXARRAY/uxarray/docs/contributing.rst

 .. note:: Our test suite that includes all the unit tests is executed automarically for PRs with the help of GitHub Actions workflows to ensure new code passes tests.
-Hence, please check `TODO`_ to make sure your PR tests are all passing before asking others to review your work.
+Hence, please check `3.7.4.2.
+GitHub Actions checks`_ to make sure your PR tests are all passing before asking others to review your work.

 3.7.3.2.
 Docstrings
 ~~~~~~~~~~~~~~~~~~~